darktable-org/dtdocs/content/special-topics/program-invocation/darktable-chart.md

 `<reference cgats/it8 or Lab pfm file>`
 : Specify the reference values, either as measured values according to the CGATS standard, or as a reference image in Lab Portable Float Map format.

-Alternatively `darktable-chart` can be used as a command line program to generate darktable style files out of previously saved CSV files.
+Alternatively `darktable-chart` can be used as a command line program to generate darktable style files using previously saved CSV files.

 ```
 darktable-chart